Courtney Rowley

 Jakob Z. Norman

 Jakob is an experienced trial and appellate lawyer.
-Prior to practicing law, he entered the Air Force, where he met Nick Rowley on their first day of basic training.
-As teenagers, they started to learn the importance of discipline, teamwork, and integrity.
-As men, the two have maintained these values in the relentless pursuit of justice.
+Before practicing law, he enlisted in the United States Air Force, where he met Nick Rowley on their first day of basic training.
+As teenagers, they began learning the values of discipline, teamwork, and integrity; principles they have carried with them into adulthood and continue to uphold in their relentless pursuit of justice.

-Although Jakob primarily focuses on representing people who have been injured, he has continuously represented criminal defendants in high-profile cases.
-The common denominators existing in each of Jakob’s cases are his belief in his client and his mission to understand the wrong that needs to be vindicated.
-Because he is selective in the cases that he takes, Jakob has and takes the time to get to know each client at the personal level.
-In his pursuit of justice.
-Jakob helped his client get the largest settlement in Wyoming history for a case with no economic damages.
+While Jakob primarily represents individuals who have been injured, his legal career has also included representing criminal defendants in high-profile cases, including wrongful conviction matters.
+The common thread in each of Jakob’s cases is his deep belief in his client and his commitment to understanding the wrong that must be vindicated.
+Because he is selective with the cases he takes, Jakob devotes the time needed to truly know each client on a personal level.
+His dedication to justice has resulted in numerous record-setting settlements and verdicts in multiple states across the country.

-Having been part of over 10 startups, including one financed by legendary oil tycoon T. Boone Pickens–in which he served as the President & CEO, Jakob has extensive practical business experience, leadership skill, and knowledge.
-With $75 million in funds for start-up, Jakob helped grow the company to a national and international platform.
-The company was awarded the prestigious Department of Defense Freedom Award for its support and employment of veterans during the time in which Jakob led.
+Jakob has also founded or participated in over 10 startup ventures, including one backed by legendary oil magnate T. Boone Pickens, where he served as President and CEO.
+With $75 million in startup funding, Jakob helped grow the company into a national and international enterprise.
+Under his leadership, the company received the prestigious Department of Defense Freedom Award for its support and employment of veterans.